-Looking For a New Hyundai Genesis in your area?
+Looking for a Used Genesis in your area?

 As part of a mid-generation refresh for 2012, the luxury-oriented Hyundai Genesis sedan receives a new V8 powerplant, a new top-level trim, a number of exterior upgrades, a retuned suspension and improved safety features, all designed to help it compete with the best in the class.The Bad